-A fever is a when the body's temperature is raised above normal.
+A fever is when the body's temperature is raised above normal.
 This is usually the result of an infection and is part of the body's defense mechanism.

-The invading bacteria is recognized by the immune system's white cells, which set about fighting the bug.
+The invading bacteria are recognized by the immune system's white cells, which set about fighting the bug.
 To do this, they release substances called pyrogens, which are a chemical messenger that resets the body's thermostat to a higher setting.
 This makes the body a more hostile place for the bacteria and aids the work of the immune system.

-So if infection is the main cause of fever in people, is your dog at risk of catching it from you?
+So, if infection is the main cause of fever in people, is your dog at risk of catching it from you?

 Can Dogs Get a Fever from Humans?

-The vast majority of the bacteria and viruses that make people sick, stick to making humans unhappy.
+No, the vast majority of the bacteria and viruses that make people sick, stick to making humans unhappy.
 Likewise with dogs, the majority of fever inducing bugs that make our canine companions sick, stay with that species.